xcore/sc_util/module_slicekit_support/README.rst

   #define SLICEKIT_ENABLE_FLASH 1

-In this case you cannot access these four pins on the slice card slots.
+If you do enable flash, then clearly you will not be able to access the pins on the slice cards connected to these ports.

 If this module is used when the application target is not ``SLICEKIT-L2`` then this module will do nothing.